danimaniarqsoft/notes/pages/Git.md

 	- ## Constraints
 		- rebase, do not merge / merge, do not rebase
 		- only developer x ca do y on branch z
+		- Do not push to a red build
 		-
 - # References
 	- ![Pro Git](../assets/progit_1665863282544_0.pdf)